huangminchn/minimal-mistakes/_posts/2017-11-01-pp-proposal.md

 # Resources

 We will use provided GHC GPU machines for the CUDA code, and we are managing to find starter code for serialized version of the configurable convolutional neural networks.
 If there isn’t any, we will have to implement our own version of serialized configurable CNNs from scratch.
-We also need to investigate into optimizations of the parallelism of neural networks and matrix multiplication, and we are working on it.
+We also need to investigate into optimizations of the parallelism of neural networks and matrix multiplication, and we are working on them.

 # Goals and deliverables